The Secret of His Holiness – A Lesson for Priests and Parents Alike

 On Aug.
 4, 1859, Fr.
 John Vianney gave up his soul to God.
 He had been parish priest of Ars for 41 years.
 In 1925, he received the highest honor of the Church by being canonized and placed in the index of the Saints.
 Today over 500,000 people visit every year this simple farming town where they come to see the incorrupt body of one of the greatest saints in the history of the Church.
 The life of St. John Vianney is the story of a humble and holy man who barely succeeded in becoming a priest, but who converted thousands of sinners.

 Most of the material related in this paper is taken from the book The Curé d’Ars – Jean Marie Baptiste Vianney, by Abbe Francis Trochu.
 This 630 page book is based on the acts of the process of his canonization.
-We urge you to purchase this book and assure you that it will be one of the best books you will ever read.
+We urge you to purchase this book (available from TAN Books) and assure you that it will be one of the best books you will ever read.
 If you want to know what the Catholic Faith is about, read the lives of the saints.